HenkPoley/split-io-scheduler/README.md

 * 4.1 - Seemed straightforward.
 Compiles.
 Not tested.
 * 4.2 - Seemed straightforward.
 Had a problem with INIT_TASK() in init/init_task.c.
 Solved by putting causes and account_id in task_struct of include/linux/sched.h, where it belongs.
 Code got there because they moved a few lines where the patch relied on.
 Compiles.
 Not tested.
 * 4.3 - Seemed straightforward.
 Compiles.
 Not tested.
+* 4.4 - Seemed straightforward.
+Compiles.
+Not tested.